FREE SHIPPING on orders of $85 or more

 Another 237 words(17 lines of text) are included under the topic Early Elliott Notables in all our PDF Extended History products.

 Some of the Elliott family moved to Ireland, but this topic is not covered in this excerpt.
 Another 149 words(11 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Many Scottish families suffered enormous hardships and were compelled to leave their country of birth.
 They traveled to Ireland and Australia, but mostly to the colonies of North America, where many found the freedom and opportunity they sought.
 It was not without a fight, though, as many were forced to stand up and defend their freedom in the American War of Independence.
 The ancestors of these Scots abroad have rediscovered their heritage in the last century through the clan societies and other organizations that have sprung up across North America.
 Immigration and passenger ship lists show some important early immigrants bearing the name Elliott:

-Elliott Settlers in the United States in the 17th Century
+Elliott Settlers in United States in the 17th Century

-Elliott Settlers in the United States in the 18th Century
+Elliott Settlers in United States in the 18th Century

-Elliott Settlers in the United States in the 19th Century
+Elliott Settlers in United States in the 19th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.